 5.5 Wind Generators

-Wind generation is modelled using the median production year of 30 historical simulated profiles.
+Wind generation is modelled using the median production year of 31 historical simulated profiles which were provided by AWS Truepower.
 Wind generation is geographically aggregated at bus level and treated as a must-run resource.

 5.6 Solar Generators